 Enjoy Nature’s Bounty and Delicious Treats from Local Farmers’ Markets

-From the freshest produce, to specialty foods and artisanal products, you will find an amazing array of items at the farmers’ markets in our area.
-You may even discover a new gourmet jam, locally distilled spirits, wine or beer, stunning flowers, not to mention other handmade goods and treats like local honey, breads and other baked goods.
-Maybe you will even be inspired to try canning or make a homemade sauce or pie.
+From the freshest produce, to specialty foods and artisanal products, you will find an amazing array of items at the many farmers markets in our area.
+You may even discover a new gourmet jam, locally distilled spirits, wine or beer, stunning flowers, not to mention other handmade goods and treats like local honey.
+Maybe you will even be inspired to try canning or make a new homemade sauce or pie.

 The markets listed below may be in your neighborhood or inspire a little drive to get a change of scenery.
-Some markets feature (and encourage) pre-ordering from their vendors; a sign of the times and also an added convenience.
-It may make your visit more efficient and also guarantees you won’t miss out on one for your favorite items.
-Many of these markets are open beginning in May and stay open through October and November, but it is best to check with each one for the most current days and hours of operation.
+Many of these markets are open through October and November, but it is best to check with each one for the most current days and hours of operation.

 Check out the list below and let us know if we missed one of your local favorites – if we did, email us at info@elementaryconnections.com.